git/git.github.io/rev_news/drafts/edition-80.md

   the tutorial should promote a slightly different workflow to work on an updated branch.

-  He suggested creating a topic branch or a lightweight tag called for example `psuh-v1` that points to the old tip of the `psuh` branch and continuing to work on the `psuh` branch to prepare the version 2 of a patch series, instead of creating and working on a `psuh-v2` branch.
+  He suggested creating a topic branch or a lightweight tag, for example called `psuh-v1`, that points to the old tip of the `psuh` branch, and continuing to work on the `psuh` branch to prepare the version 2 of a patch series, instead of creating and working on a `psuh-v2` branch.